2021/22 Part-time Postgraduate course

 The research and writing up of a dissertation on an historical topic.

-Within this module students will be able to examine a key theme in history that draw upon staff research specialisms.
+Within this module students will be able to examine a key theme in either International History or Modern Irish History that draw upon staff research specialisms.
 Staff will introduce and overview their theme of study and then students will be given the opportunity to engage more deeply with key questions and issues, texts and sources, related to each of the themes.
-This module is intended to provide a critical and content-based approach to a range of study opportunities that can be used as a foundation for further study the 'Special Topic' module and the Dissertation in History or Dissertation in Irish History and Politics.
+This module is intended to provide a critical and content-based approach to a range of study opportunities that can be used as a foundation for further study in the 'Historian's Craft' modules, History in Practice and the Master's thesis.

 This module introduces students to public history and asks them to develop a practice-based project based on their own original topic.